allrob23/pymop-artifacts-rv/README.md

 link,sha
 ```

-4. Run the experiment using the following command (replace `<max_concurrent_containers>` with the desired number of concurrent containers):
+4. Run the experiment using the following command (replace `<max_concurrent_containers>` with the desired number of concurrent containers.)
+This will take very long:

 ```sh
 python3 ./src/run-experiment.py <max_concurrent_containers>